-1/3 cup popcorn kernels (yellow pops bigger, white is smaller)
+1/3 cup popcorn kernels (yellow kernels pop bigger, white ones are smaller)

 2t sugar

-2T creamy natural peanut butter (Dark Chocolate flavor is great)
+2T creamy natural peanut butter (I prefer plain, but Dark Chocolate is great too)

 Instructions:

-1. Place a heavy saucepan on the stove over medium-high heat.
+1. If you have an air popper, use that.
+Otherwise, place a large saucepan on the stove over medium-high heat.
 Let pan warm for 1-2 minutes.

 2. Pour kernels into the pan and cover with a lid.
-Take two potholders and shake the pan every 5-10 seconds, while also holding the lid down.
+Using one hand to hold the pot and the other to hold on the lid (with a potholder), shake the pan every 5-10 seconds, while continually holding the lid down.
 Once all kernels have popped, remove from heat and pour into a large bowl.

 Additional Info:

-To achieve the creaminess required for drizzling, I use Trader Joe’s natural creamy peanut butter w/ salt (I actually use this brand for everything).
-If your peanut butter is not that creamy, microwave it in a small dish for 15 seconds.
+To achieve the creaminess required for drizzling, I usually use Trader Joe’s natural creamy peanut butter w/ salt.
+If your peanut butter is not that runny, microwave it in a small dish for 15 seconds.

 Nick,